xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 For security reasons, devices that are invalid cannot be subjects of commands via this API.
 The API requires upto four argument:

- - a comamnd 'cd' which is part of the API path
+ - a command 'cd' which is part of the API path
  - a device identifier 'id'
  - the mac of the device 'mac'
- - a value to be apssed to the command 'val'
+ - a value to be passed to the command 'val'

 When already properly configured a device can be specified by 'id' or 'mac', otherwise only by 'mac'.
 Optionally the command can be executed asynchronously by setting the 'async' field to 0 or synchronously.
 It is highly advised to use asynchronous execution to avoid possible system slow down.
-Using of commands might severily impact system operation, thus it is advised only for advance users.
+Using of commands might severely impact system operation, thus it is advised only for advance users.
 The following commands are available:

     list                    : return an array listing of all available command.
 Please note that the command is useful also for manual API usage as the answer is not a valid JSON response.
     srate id|mac val        : sets the device sampling rate